selb/YumLife/README.md

 ## Direct download users:

-1. Run the vanilla `OneLife.exe` to download any necessary updates.
-2. Confirm that `OneLife.exe` is fully updated by logging in to the tutorial.
-3. Download the latest version of the mod from [the Releases page](https://github.com/selb/YumLife/releases).
+1. Download the latest version of the mod from [the Releases page](https://github.com/selb/YumLife/releases).
 For Windows, this is YumLife_windows.exe.
-4. Install the mod into the OHOL/AHAP installation folder (same folder as the vanilla `OneLife.exe`).
+2. Install the mod into the OHOL/AHAP installation folder (same folder as the vanilla `OneLife.exe`).
-5. Run the mod from the OHOL/AHAP installation folder.
+3. Run the mod from the OHOL/AHAP installation folder.

 # Usage